nicholasohjj/awesome-cs-courses/README.md

 - [CS 5470](http://matt.might.net/teaching/compilers/spring-2015/) **Compilers** *University of Utah* 💻 📝 📚
 	- If you're a fan of Prof Matt's writing on his [fantastic blog](http://matt.might.net/articles/) you ought to give this a shot.
 The course covers the design and implementation of compilers, and it explores related topics such as interpreters, virtual machines and runtime systems.
 Aside from the Prof's witty take on [cheating](http://matt.might.net/teaching/compilers/spring-2015/#collaboration) the page has tons of interesting links on programming languages, parsing and compilers.
 - [CS 6118](http://www.cs.cornell.edu/courses/CS6118/2012fa/) **Types and Semantics** *Cornell University* 📝 📚
-	- Types and Semantics is about designing and understand programming languages, whether they be domain specific or general purpose.
+	- Types and Semantics is about designing and understanding programming languages, whether they be domain specific or general purpose.
 The goal of this class is to provide a variety of tools for designing custom (programming) languages for whatever task is at hand.
 Part of that will be a variety of insights on how languages work along with experiences from working with academics and industry on creating new languages such as Ceylon and Kotlin.
 The class focuses on types and semantics and the interplay between them.
 This means category theory and constructive type theory (e.g. Coq and richer variations) are ancillary topics of the class.
-The class also covers unconventional semantic domains such as classical linear type theory in order to both break students from conventional thinking and to provide powerful targets capable of formalizing thinks like networking protocols, resource-sensitive computation, and concurrency constructs.
+The class also covers unconventional semantic domains such as classical linear type theory in order to both break students from conventional thinking and to provide powerful targets capable of formalizing things like networking protocols, resource-sensitive computation, and concurrency constructs.
 The class project is to design and formalize a (programming) language for a purpose of the student's choosing, and assignments are designed to ensure students have had a chance to practice applying the techniques learned in class before culminating these skills in the class project.
 - [CSE 341](http://courses.cs.washington.edu/courses/cse341/16sp/) **Programming Languages** *University of Washington* 🎥 💻 📝
 	- Covers non-imperative paradigms and languages such as Ruby, Racket, and ML and the fundamentals of programming languages.
 	- [Lectures and Videos](https://courses.cs.washington.edu/courses/cse341/16sp/#lectures)